Total Carnage: Ports

 The Amiga and CD32 versions were created by UK-based developer International Computer Entertainment, with Keith Weatherly and Simon Fox acting as programmers of the conversion, while Ellen Hopkins and Mike Jary were responsible for adapting the artwork as well.
 Both Weatherly and Fox recounted the development process and history of the Amiga version between 1993 and 1994 through publications such as The One for Amiga Games and Amiga Format.
-Weatherly and Fox stated that the conversion took over a year to develop with Midway supervising its production and the team originally had plans to integrate elements that were scrapped from the original arcade release but were ultimately discarded in the end.
+Weatherly and Fox stated that the conversion took over a year to develop with Midway supervising its production and the team initially had plans to integrate elements which were scrapped from the original arcade release, but were ultimately discarded in the end.
 Midway provided both artwork and source code of the arcade original to the team at ICE, although adapting the former into the Amiga proved to be difficult, as both Weatherly and Fox stated that the number of colors and animations were reduced to fit the hardware.

 Cancelled ports

-Versions for both the Sega CD and Sega Genesis were in development by Black Pearl Software and planned to be published by Malibu Games but neither port were officially released to the public for unknown reasons, despite being advertised and previewed in a few video game magazines.
+Versions for both the Sega CD and Genesis were in development by Black Pearl Software and planned to be published by Malibu Games but neither port were officially released to the public for unknown reasons, despite being advertised and previewed in a few video game magazines.
 A prototype cartridge of the Genesis port is currently under ownership of video game collector Jason Wilson.

 Release

 Total Carnage was first released in arcades by Midway in January 1992.
 In late 1993, The game was ported to the Super Nintendo Entertainment System by Black Pearl Software and published by Malibu Games.
 This version mimics the dual control aspect of the arcade original by mapping the console's four main buttons (A, B, X and Y) like a D-pad, enabling the player to shoot in one direction while running in another.
 In February 1994, a Game Boy port of the title was released by Malibu Games across North America and Europe.
 In mid-1994, it was also ported to the Amiga and Amiga CD32 by International Computer Entertainment.
 Around the same time period, a MS-DOS conversion by British developer Hand Made Software was released as well.
-The original arcade game was first re-released in 2004 as part of Midway Arcade Treasures 2 for the PlayStation 2, Xbox and Nintendo GameCube game consoles.
+The original arcade game was first re-released in 2004 as part of Midway Arcade Treasures 2 for the PlayStation 2, Xbox, and GameCube.
 In 2005, an Atari Jaguar version by Hand Made Software that previously went unpublished was released worldwide by Songbird Productions, nearly ten years after work on the game originally began.
 The arcade version was later re-released in 2006 as part of Midway Arcade Treasures Deluxe Edition for the PC and in 2012 as part of Midway Arcade Origins for PlayStation 3 and Xbox 360.